paolinomanghi/elixir_bari_2025/README.md

    --outdir results \
    -with-report report.html
 ```
-This commamnd runs the assembly (using megahit) and binning workflow using pired-ends read files in the ../fastq/ directory.
+This commamnd runs the assembly (using megahit) and binning workflow using paired-ends read files in the ../fastq/ directory.
 With this syntax, each "\*_R1.fastq.gz" file will be matched with the corresponding "\*_R2.fastq.gz" file.
 The workflow will produce two folders and one report file:
 * the report.html file contains a report of the tasks run by the workflow with details on the resources used and outcome